KrisAirdancer/krisairdancer-dot-com/airdancer-frontend/README.md

 # airdancer-frontend

+Current Version: v1.0.0 (pre-release)

-The frontend of the Airdancer Server.
+This is v1.0.0 of the Airdancer Server's frontend.